BlinkID/blinkid-flutter/README.md

 /// Place the image settings in the scanning settings scanningSettings.croppedImageSettings = imageSettings;

+/// Create and modify the UI settings.
+This paramater is optional. final uiSettings = BlinkIdUiSettings();
+uiSettings.showHelpButton = true;
+uiSettings.showOnboardingDialog = false;

 /// Add the document class filter.
 This parameter is optional. final classFilter = ClassFilter.withIncludedDocumentClasses([
     DocumentFilter(Country.canada),